 We flew to Ho Chi Minh City from Danang.
 Once again we had private transfers through Hanoi Transfer Service to take us to our hotel in Ho Chi Minh City.
 Again, skip the private transfers and just jump into one of the many taxis at the airport – just ensure they put on the metre.

 In Ho Chi Minh City we stayed at Graceful Saigon Boutique Hotel for 3 nights – $152 AUD.
-You can check out the latest prices and book the Graceful Saigon Boutique Hotel on booking.com or click on the image to the left to see what prices are like Expedia (compare prices and go with the cheapest!!)
+Click here for the latest prices for the Graceful Saigon Boutique Hotel or click on the image to the left to see what prices are like Expedia (compare prices and go with the cheapest!!)
 The Graceful Hotel is linked up with the Beautiful Hotel and so you can use their pool – its only just a few minutes walk away.

 - Ben Thanh Markets – very very busy, great tourist market for cheap souvenirs.

 - War Museum – Whilst I highly recommend this museum, it is not very kid friendly .
 Some photos and videos are gruesome and if your kids are anything like Myla they will ask a lot of questions.
 Andy and I took it in turns looking at the exhibits whilst the other entertained Myla.

 - Checked out a few of the bars within the backpacker district.
 All the bars have tables and chairs on the street so its great for people watching.
 Great dance music which the kids will love.